silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/1-Storage.md

 #### techniques for filling and flushing the buffer (buffer replacement strategies):
 - also called page replacement policy
 1) ***least recently used (LRU):***  if the data is in the buffer for a long time, then unlikely we will need it, so override it with different data that we may need.
-2) ***FIFO:*** It is opposite to LRU, so if we just processed some data (occupied longest by a page), so we don't need it anymore, so override it with different data that we may need.
+2) ***FIFO:*** if we just processed some data (occupied longest by a page), so we don't need it anymore, so override it with different data that we may need.
 # 2) Placement of data on hard disc:
 ## placement of blocks on the hard disc:
 - During formatting, OS allocates how big the size of blocks in hard drive will be.